shalinda-j/WebSecurityScanner/README.md

 ## Usage

 ### Basic Scanning
-1. Navigate to the dashboard
+1. Navigate to the AegisX dashboard
 2. Click "New Scan"
 3. Enter the target URL and select modules to run
 4. View results in the Reports section